 What is desktop wallpaper?

-Using desktop wallpaper is a way of personalizing and dressing up your computer's desktop environment with a background image or pattern, in much the same way as regular wallpaper is pasted on walls to serve as a backdrop for home interior.
-Your desktop is the screen that you see when your computer has started up.
+Using desktop wallpaper is a way of personalizing and dressing up your computer's desktop environment with a background image or pattern, in much the same way as regular wallpaper that is pasted on walls to serve as a backdrop for home interior.
+Your desktop is the screen that you see when your computer has started up, or no programs are active.

 The term "desktop wallpaper", first introduced with Windows 3.0 in the 1990s, has been replaced by "desktop background" since the release of Windows Vista.
 On Apple Macintosh computers, the term "desktop picture" is used, whereas most Linux distributions (such as Ubuntu) also use "desktop background".